hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @dockimbel I think most `red` command lines should be replaced with `red-toolchain`

 [7:45:49](#rVhXNj76SRb6SHIlhiwM2lt1fCVmy6t85YrCi1VHp2s) <meijeru (Rudolf Meijer)>:
 Impressive!
 This will give people a much better impression of what is/will be available, and will help to build confidence in the project.
-Small nag: the links at the bottom of the download page still lead nowhere Ì†ΩÌ∏â.
+Small nag: the links at the bottom of the download page still lead nowhere üòâ.

 [8:03:13](#e9cRFo3jWJ-Xm_75qZxOZHE3VtE0e6LWv0bXqDYZg9I) <hiiamboris (NOT THIS ONE)>:
 ![](https://i.gyazo.com/c07b5e4de53cfecda0b1f5b47aa575d2.png) site's logo has become pixelated